isabella232/help-7/gitbook/cmp/flexsave/aws.md

 * [AWS EC2 documentation: Regional and zonal reserved instances][regional-zonal]
 {% endhint %}

 #### I have a special pricing plan on my AWS account.
-Can I still use FlexSave, and will it impact my existing savings?
+Can I still use Flexsave, and will it impact my existing savings?

-FlexSave can still work with your account and will provide savings _in addition to_ the discounts from your pricing plan.
+Flexsave can still work with your account and will provide savings _in addition to_ the discounts from your pricing plan.

 #### Why don't I see any savings?

-If you enabled FlexSave today, you might have to wait until the first week of next month before you start to see any savings.
+If you enabled Flexsave today, you might have to wait until the first week of next month before you start to see any savings.
 This delay is because AWS releases monthly billing data retroactively, and we need the most recent billing data to analyze your resource utilization and apply savings.

 ### Contact us

 {% hint style="info" %}
-If you have additional questions about FlexSave, please [contact our support team](../services/consulting-support/).
+If you have additional questions about Flexsave, please [contact our support team](../services/consulting-support/).
 {% endhint %}

 [aws]: https://aws.amazon.com/